 Going on a long-haul flight?
 Read this first.

 When it doubt, consult a travel agent.
 Booking your own trip online can be easy as 1-2-3 when you’re going on a short trip or a domestic destination.
 Things can get trickier the more complicated the travel (especially if you’re going with more than one companion)—and that’s where an agent’s expertise can really come in handy.
-Whether you step into your local brick-and-mortar agency or call in, you’ll find having an agent on your side comes with a nice list of pluses, particularly if you’re a first time traveler.
+Whether you step into your local brick-and-mortar agency or call in, you’ll find having a travel advisor on your side comes with a nice list of pluses, particularly if you’re a first time traveler.

 Travel protected.
 Look into travel insurance and medical repatriation before you leave so your investment is covered (particularly if it’s a big-ticket trip) and your person is covered (you are a big-ticket item).
 Big things can happen even during short trips, so take this into consideration when making your plans.